Hotel Commonwealth – Kenmore Square, Boston, MA

 After checking in we walked from the lobby to our guest room via the enclosed footbridge with views of the Prudential Center.

-On the opposite wall was this this huge wall of words.
+On the opposite wall was this huge wall of words.
 Now someone might think it was just a bunch of random words, but not me since this is the poem, “Boston,” by Ralph Waldo Emerson, a native Bostonian.
 Here’s a small excerpt:

 What care though rival cities soar